jwhitlock/test-fake-gcs/README.md

   - Upload a text file
   - Download the text file
   - Delete the text file
+  - Upload any files in ``client/files``
 * Shut down the client and server

+To keep the server running after running tests, use ``make test-run``.
+You can then view the uploaded files at http://storage.gcs-server.127.0.0.1.nip.io:4443, using paths printed in the test output.
+You'll need to confirm a security exception for a self-signed certificate.

 Notes
 -----